Photographs of what it felt like.

 Nataly Zigdon is a Bay Area based film and digital documentary wedding photographer.

 I strive to capture natural and organic moments that are often over looked.
 I love documenting through storytelling that you'll fall in love with reliving over and over.
+It is the weave of moments throughout your gallery that come together to create the entire story.

 Other than the copious amounts of time laying my eyes on photographs, I write.
 Constantly.
 On paper, in my head, out loud.
 I can put away an entire tiramisu to myself.
 I suffer from nostalgia and search for the sentiment in everything I do.
 Affection & words of affirmation are my love language.
 Truly connecting to my surroundings is what fuels me.
 And I am happiest when surrounded by and consuming figs.